 This year’s motto does not only address the events in Ukraine, it also calls for opening the borders here on site, meaning not only access to the university, but also to participation in society.
 For this, we should talk about the psychosocial aspects, especially with regards to the Covid-lockdown, but also about the interpersonal boundaries and the ever-repeated exclusion of BIPoC and other minorities on campus.

 There is a huge need for more safe spaces, anti-discrimination offices, and training opportunities.
 Many students report experiences of discrimination, but they are not taken seriously which often results in no consequences for the perpetrator.
 At some universities in Germany, lecturers can currently teach, although they have attracted attention with right-wing and discriminatory statements.
 It must not stay like this!
 Silence and being part of the problem is not an option for us.
 We have to reshape the universities themselves and actively stand up against discrimination!

 If you would like to organize one or more festival events in the months of May – July, register your festival with us: firstname.lastname@example.org.
 After registering, you will also get access to our thematic Telegram exchange groups.
 There will also be an online festival from July 4th to July 9th, 2022.
 You are welcome to contribute yourself and your ideas there as well!

-If you have ideas and you don’t know how you can technicaly implement them, please contact us at: email@example.com or firstname.lastname@example.org and we can think of something together!
+If you have questions and ideas and don’t know how to implement them, contact us at: email@example.com or firstname.lastname@example.org at any time and we’ll come up with something together!